-Anita has authored several peer-reviewed publications in the fields of particle physics, epidemiology, statistics and medicine.
-She also writes a blog containing articles on various scientific topics.
+Anita has authored several peer-reviewed publications in the fields of particle physics, epidemiology, statistics, and medicine.